 🌍 Similes for the Impact of War

-30. As dividing as a broken bridge
+30. As divided as a broken bridge

 Meaning: Creating separation